 Risks relating to ETF termination – An ETF, like any fund, may be terminated early under certain circumstances, for example, where the index is no longer available for benchmarking or if the size of the ETF falls below a pre-determined NAV threshold as set out in the constitutive documents and offering documents.
 Investors should refer to the section in the offering document relating to termination for further details.

-Investors should also note that the market-making activities and the trading of ETF units may be adversely affected in the secondary market as the creation of units will cease once the termination of the ETF is announced.
+Investors should also note that the market-making activities and trading of ETF units may be adversely affected in the secondary market once the termination of the ETF is announced.
 As a result, the trading price of such ETF units may become very volatile resulting in substantial losses to investors.

 Furthermore, the NAV of an ETF may drop substantially once the expenses and costs of the termination is set aside upon announcement of the termination.
 Investors may suffer a substantial loss as a result of these expenses and costs associated with the termination.